evolutek/Cellaserv3-Dashboard/README.md

 # Cellaserv dashboard

 Welcome to the cellaserv interactive dashboard!
-It's the advanced web interface of cellaserv.
-Whereas the integrated `:4280` http interface is static and basic, the cellaserv dashboard is using [Angular](https://angular.io) to be dynamic and interactive.
+It's the advanced web interface for cellaserv.
+Whereas the cellaserv's integrated `:4280` http interface is static and basic, the cellaserv dashboard is using [Angular](https://angular.io) to be dynamic and interactive.

+It's written using Angular and TypeScript.

 ## Using